 - Development board in pocket (to go!)

-To celebrate ODROID’s 10th anniversary, we present the ODROID-GO Game Kit.
-It includes a special anniversary board and all the additional parts to put together your own game kit and see the workings behind such a device.
+ODROID-GO includes a special anniversary board and all the additional parts to put together your own game kit and see the workings behind such a device.
 It is not only a fun assembly project but also an educational tool to learn about all the hardware and software that goes into building such a device.

 The small and cheap Arduino MCU ESP32 performance was very good to run NES, GBC and SMS emulators amazingly, but the sandwich style was not good to play games over a couple of hours.
 The stacked PCB was inconvenient and cannot hold for a long time.
 We couldn’t put it into our back pocket either.
 So, we had to abandon the first design and constructed a plastic mould design with more sleek and comfortable shape from the scratch again.